-- Regulation 11, Rule 18 (Rule 11-18), adopted November 15, 2017, is BAAQMD's effort to protect public health from toxic air pollution from existing facilities, including POTWs. - Per the Rule, BAAQMD will conduct site-specific Health Risk Screening Analyses (HRSAs) and determine each facility's prioritization score (PS).
+- Regulation 11, Rule 18 (Rule 11-18), adopted in 2017, is BAAQMD's effort to protect public health from toxic air pollution from existing facilities, including POTWs. - Per the Rule, BAAQMD will conduct site-specific Health Risk Screening Analyses (HRSAs) and determine each facility's prioritization score (PS).
 BAAQMD will conduct Health Risk Assessments (HRAs) for all facilities with a cancer PS>10 or non-cancer PS>1.0.
 After verifying the model inputs, if the facility still has PS above that threshold, that facility would need to implement a Risk Reduction Plan that may include employing Best Available Retrofit Control Technology for Toxics (TBARCT). - AB 617 (Community Air Protection Program) - requires CARB to harmonize community air monitoring, reporting, & local emissions reduction programs for air toxics and GHGs).
 POTWs within communities already impacted by air pollution may have to accelerate implementation of risk reduction measures. - AB 2588 (Air Toxics "Hot Spots" Program) - Establishes a statewide program for the inventory of air toxics emissions from individual facilities, as well as requirements for risk assessment and public notification of potential health risks.
 2020 updates expanded compound list from >500 to >1,000.

 - BACWA developed a White Paper on BAAQMD Rule 11-18 to describe its potential impacts on the POTW community. - In response to a request by BAAQMD, the AIR Committee delivered a letter report summarizing specific challenges that POTWs would face in complying with the rule due to budgeting and planning constraints related to being public agencies. - In response, BAAQMD moved all POTWs to Phase 2 to give sufficient time to update the model's inputs, and plan for emissions reduction or TBARCT, as needed. - AIR Committee gathered data on proximity factors from each facility and submitted to BAAQMD for updating prioritization scores, which will be use in HRA development. - In the Final Statement of Reasons for rulemaking on AB 617 and AB 2588, CARB provided the wastewater sector time to develop a short-list of relevant compounds and perform a pooled emissions estimating effort to update outdated default emission factors (through 2028). - In December 2021, BAAQMD amended Rule 2-5 to reduce allowable levels of toxic air contaminants in new source permitting.
-In March 2022, BAAQMD and BACWA convened a working group to address concerns related to toxic air contaminants and rulemaking, which will meet quarterly.
+In March 2022, BAAQMD and BACWA convened a working group to address concerns related to toxic air contaminants and rulemaking, which is meeting quarterly.

 - Continue participating in the BAAQMD working group to discuss toxic air contaminants, rule development, and related issues.
-BACWA will provide information to BAAQMD about implementation of the two-step process. - Participate in CASA Subgroup meetings to develop Step 1 of the two-step process. - For Rule 11-18, respond to BAAQMD data request beginning in 2022.
-There will be a 60-day turn-around to comply with the data request.
-Following data collection and verification, BAAQMD will develop HRAs for facilities with a cancer PS>10 or non-cancer PS>1.0. - Use the tool developed by the AIR Committee to address emission contributions from influent flows, which will be used to update emissions inventory values. - Report "business as usual" for air toxics through 2028.
+BACWA is coordinating with BAAQMD about implementation of the two-step process and its timing relative to BAAQMD Rule 11-18 and 2-5. - Participate in CASA Subgroup meetings to develop Step 1 of the two-step process and understand funding needs. - For Rule 11-18, members will need to respond to BAAQMD data requests, which will have a 60-day turn-around.
+Following data collection and verification, BAAQMD will develop HRAs for facilities with a cancer PS>10 or non-cancer PS>1.0. - Use the tool developed by the AIR Committee to address emission contributions from influent flows and update emissions inventory values. - Report "business as usual" for air toxics through 2028.
 If BAAQMD requests additional monitoring of air toxics, member agencies should refer to the one-page handout on this topic prepared by CASA.
 The wastewater sector has until 2028 to perform a statewide "two-step process" in collaboration with CARB and air districts to determine a shortlist of compounds relevant to the wastewater sector to report.